 Every practitioner I spoke with uses LLMs.
 Every one of them also has boundaries: tasks, contexts, or career stages where they choose not to use the tool, or where they advise others not to.

 The clearest boundary line runs through early career development.
 I asked each respondent whether they push mentees toward learning about LLMs right away, gradually, or not at all.
-The answers split almost perfectly into thirds: 3 said right away (Kai, Luca, Dani), 3 said gradually (Ben, Noel, and I), and 1 said no.
+The answers split 4 to 3 to 1: four said right away (Kai, Luca, Dani, Sam), three said gradually (Ben, Noel, and I), and one said no.

 The early-career boundaries extend beyond just code generation.
 Kai warns against fully delegated agents consuming project tickets.
 That approach is not adequate for early-career developers who need to build a deep understanding of the project.
 I recommend against using LLMs for planning in early career: if you have not yet developed the judgment to evaluate a plan, having a machine produce one does not help you and may actively mislead you.
 At any career stage, Kai draws a firm line at giving agents full access to production systems or personal data.

 But it is not only juniors who put the tool down.
 Ben, despite being one of the more trusting users in the group, deliberately avoids using LLMs for performance work.
 He could dump performance data into the model, but he feels he wants, and is responsible, to develop a deep mental model of how the technology works himself.
 He has not yet had the opportunity to direct an LLM to work with graphical representations like traces and flame graphs, on which his intuition currently relies.
-Only 2 of 7 respondents report improvement in performance work at all (Dani and I), suggesting this is a domain where the tool genuinely falls short for most.
+Only 3 of 8 respondents report improvement in performance work (Dani, Sam, and I).
+Sam’s experience is the most specific: LLMs handle boilerplate and harness setup well, but do not ask the right questions when it comes to designing the experimental setup itself.
+Even among those who see gains, the domain falls short for most.

 The dependency concern runs deeper than any single task.
 Samir sees a structural risk: if the rate of adoption outpaces the rate at which we develop safeguards, by the time the problem is visible it may already be too late to correct.
 When LLMs fail, humans will need to fix the issues, and they will need the understanding that was never developed.
 Whether the low-level knowledge that junior developers are no longer acquiring is permanently lost or merely deferred is a question none of the practitioners I spoke with can answer.
 What they can tell you is that the question is real, and that knowing when to put the tool down is itself a professional skill.